aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

     "DeviceId=MyIotThing;x509=true";
 ```

-We don’t need to change `x509certificate` and `x509privatekey` because we use same certificate and private key.
+We don’t need to change `x509certificate` and `x509privatekey` because we use the same certificate and private key in this example.

-Before we build and run, we can open test console in IoT core to monitor MQTT message.
+Before running the sample, open the test console in AWS IoT Core to monitor MQTT messages.

 Select “Test” in the left menu in AWS IoT Core.

 ![](doc/images/aws_iot_core_run_x509_sample_code_01.png)

-Subscribe topic `#` .
-It’s a wildcard topic that let use monitor all MQTT message at this MQTT broker.
+Subscribe to topic `#` .
+It’s a wildcard that matches to all MQTT topics.
 Then select “Subscribe to topic”.

 ![](doc/images/aws_iot_core_run_x509_sample_code_02.png)

-Now can build and run our x509 example.
-It’s same command as we test it on Azure IoT Hub.
+Build and run the x.509 example now.

 ```
 cd cmake